logicalclocks/hops-docs/docs/user_guide/hopsfs/acls.rst

 HopsFS ACLs
 ===========

-Hops Hadoop supports extended Access Control Lists (ACLs), in similar fashion to the feature introduced to Hadoop in version 2.4.0.
+HopsFS supports extended Access Control Lists (ACLs), in similar fashion to the feature introduced in Apache Hadoop 2.4.0.
 Access Control Lists are a way of extending the standard unix file permissions, allowing users to extend file access based on additional group and user restrictions.

-The implementation in HopsFS uses the same API as Hadoop, but with slightly changed semantics.
+The implementation in HopsFS uses the same API as Apache Hadoop, but with slightly changed semantics.

 API
 ===